-I was never that into rap, and then my mate introduced me to rappers delight.
+I was never that into rap, and then my mate introduced me to Rapper's Delight.
 OH MY GOD.
-Rappers delight is clearly the best rap song, I mean, it may lack some of the meaning and depth of other rap songs, but it makes up for that with some dope rhymes and fresh boogie.
-I have taken the time to learn damn near the whole fifteen minutes of this song, and its become a sort of party trick, but every time I listen to this song it gets better.
+Rapper's Delight is clearly the best rap song.
+I mean, it may lack some of the meaning and depth of other rap songs, but it makes up for that with some dope rhymes and fresh boogie.
+I have taken the time to learn damn near the whole fifteen minutes of this song, and it has become a sort of party trick, but every time I listen to this song, it gets better.

-The best song of all time and deserves to be in the top ten, legendary status.
-All rappers should respect this masterpiece and bow down to the old school legends like Grandmaster Flash and The Sugarhill Gang!
+The best song of all time and deserves to be in the top ten.
+Legendary status.
+All rappers should respect this masterpiece and bow down to old-school legends like Grandmaster Flash and The Sugarhill Gang.

-When this came out in 79 the likes of Slade were in the charts - nothing against them but just to show how different this was - I was six - hip hop boy from that day on!
+When this came out in '79, the likes of Slade were in the charts - nothing against them, but just to show how different this was.
+I was six - a hip-hop boy from that day on!

 The greatest rap song from the greatest rap group of all time.
-The Master D, Big Bank and Wonder Mike remain the best trifecta ever.
+Master D, Big Bank, and Wonder Mike remain the best trifecta ever.

 This is the finest rap to ever be produced.
-You have to give the love to NWA!
+You have to give love to NWA!

 Lose Yourself and this are perfect rap songs!

-This song, has got to be one of the greatest rap songs of all time, Eazy-E, one of the best rappers of all time, making his most popular song.
-Its got to be big!
+This song has got to be one of the greatest rap songs of all time.
+Eazy-E, one of the best rappers of all time, made his most popular song.
+It's got to be big!

-Love this song and Eazy E. He is underrated because a lot of people don't know nothing about him.
+Love this song and Eazy-E. He is underrated because a lot of people don't know anything about him.

 One of the best lyrically written tracks, accompanied by a unique but amazing flow.
 This rap song has to be one of the best rap songs I have ever listened to.
-50 Cent also manages to add a 'happy' feel, to a otherwise depressing beat, by starting off by going "Party Like It's your birthday".
+50 Cent also manages to add a 'happy' feel to an otherwise depressing beat by starting off with "Party Like It's Your Birthday."

 The greatest club song of all time!
 The best 50 Cent song!
 The greatest rap song!
 Should be up there with Crank That and Lose Yourself!
 For the win!

-How is ice baby and crank that in top 10, yet this is not, obviously people don't know what good rap is these days haha!
-I love this song, everything is perfect!
+How are Ice Ice Baby and Crank That in the top 10, yet this is not?
+Obviously, people don't know what good rap is these days.
+Haha!
+I love this song.
+Everything is perfect!

-The collaboration of the different types rappers brings an intellectual sound and vice towards the listeners.
+The collaboration of the different types of rappers brings an intellectual sound and vibe towards the listeners.
 This song should definitely be a bit higher up.

-The lyrics in the song are so understandable, its unique how much word's eminem uses in just one song.
-I mean "till I collapse I'm spitting these raps" as soon as eminem said that I already knew this song was going to be a catchy, inspiring, remember able.
-This song really deserves to be at like number #3 or near the number.
+The lyrics in the song are so understandable.
+It's unique how many words Eminem uses in just one song.
+I mean, "Till I Collapse, I'm spitting these raps" - as soon as Eminem said that, I already knew this song was going to be catchy, inspiring, and memorable.
+This song really deserves to be at like number 3 or near the top.

-I have nothing to say about this song other than the fact that it's awesome sure eminem has other fantastic songs like lose yourself not afraid monster without me and etc. But this one stands out for me
+I have nothing to say about this song other than the fact that it's awesome.
+Sure, Eminem has other fantastic songs like Lose Yourself, Not Afraid, Monster, Without Me, and so on.
+But this one stands out for me.

-I don't know if this song was released to an album but it is my favorite song which is in my favorite movie realsteel.
+I don't know if this song was released on an album, but it is my favorite song, which is in my favorite movie, Real Steel.